fubar2/toolfactory-galaxy-server/README.md

 ## Generating your own tools

 Generated tools are installed on build.
 The whole process takes a few seconds normally.
+Refreshing the Galaxy panel will be needed for the tool menu to be updated after the newly generated tool is installed.
+It will be found in the `ToolFactory Generated Tools` section.

-A new tool requiring Conda dependencies will take time to install those before running the first time.
-After that first run, the tool will run without delay.
+A new tool requiring Conda dependencies will take time as those must be installed the first time it is run.
+After that first run or if the dependency is already installed, the tool will run without delay.

 **If two or more new tools that need new dependencies on first run try to install them at the same time, Conda will fail in interesting ways.
 It is not designed for multiple simultaneous users**